 We do our best to provide the most accurate information about housing and amenities but due to the nature of the locations in which we offer programs and limited availability, these items are subject to change.
 Contact your program manager with any questions.

 You'll earn a total of 6 credits on the Pitt in Dublin program.
 You will have the opportunity to choose 2 courses from the five that will be offered.
-The Diversity in Politics in Dublin course is taught by Pitt professor Kristin Kanthak.
+The Professional Writing in Global Contexts course in Dublin course is taught by Pitt professor Hannah Johnson.
 The other courses will be taught by local faculty members.
 The courses will be taught in English and will be comprised of lectures, guest speakers, city tours, cultural activities excursions.
 In these courses you will study:

-- Elective courses on a variety of topics including: diversity and politics, pop culture, literature, communication and international marketing- all taught in an Irish context
+- Elective courses on a variety of topics including: professional writing, pop culture, literature, communication and international marketing- all taught in an Irish context

 If you are seeking to count these courses towards a major, minor or certificate, please meet with your academic advisor to discuss this program and what the courses will fulfill for you.
 Information about how the courses on this program count towards general education requirements for different schools and campuses can be found here.